Canonical Artin Stacks over Log Smooth Schemes: The Chevalley-Shephard-Todd Theorem for Diagonalizable Group Schemes

 Throughout this section, $k$ is a field and $A$ is a finitely-generated abelian group.
 We let $G=D(A)$ be the diagonalizable group scheme over $k$ associated to $A$ and we fix a faithful action of $G$ on a finite-dimensional $k$-vector space $V$.
 Our goal in this section is to give necessary and sufficient conditions for when the invariants $\kVG$ is a polynomial algebra over $k$.
-In the process of working toward this goal, we give necessary and sufficient conditions for when $\Spec(\kVG)$ is a simplicial toric variety (see Theorem \ref{thm:msopsimp}).\\ \\ Since $G$ is diagonalizable, there is a free monoid $F'$ such that $k[V]=k[F']$ and such that the action of $G$ on $k[V]$ is induced from a morphism of monoids $\pi:F'\rightarrow A$.
-Then there is an exact morphism $i':P\rightarrow F'$ such that $A={F'}^{gp}/i'(P^{gp})$ and the induced morphism $k[P]\rightarrow k[F']^G$ is an isomorphism.\\ \\ We state the main theorem of this section after first giving a definition which is derived from \cite[Thm 4.1 (4)]{wehlau}. \begin{definition} \emph{Given a torus $T=\Spec k[M]$ over $k$ and a faithful action of $T$ on a finite-dimensional $k$-vector space $W$, we say the action \emph{has MSOP} if there are weights $m_1,\dots,m_k\in M$ such that the $m_i\otimes 1$ are a basis for $M\otimes_{\Z}\Q$ and all other weights lie in the non-positive orthant of the $m_i$.
-We say that $m_1,\dots,m_k$ is an \emph{MSOP basis}.} \end{definition} \begin{theorem} If the induced action of the torus of $G$ on $V$ does not have MSOP, then $\kVG$ is not polynomial.
-If the action does have MSOP, then fix $m_1,\dots,m_k$ as in Definition \ref{def:MSOP} and let $F'_0$ be the face generated by the elements of $F'$ which map to the positive orthant of $m_1,\dots,m_k$.
-If $B$ denotes the image of ${F_0'}^{gp}$ in $A$ under $\pi^{gp}$, then $A/B$ is a finite abelian group and the induced action of $D(A/B)$ on $k[F'/F'_0]$ has the property that
+In the process of working toward this goal, we give necessary and sufficient conditions for when $\Spec(\kVG)$ is a simplicial toric variety, see Theorem \ref{thm:msopsimp} (also obtained by Wehlau in \cite[Thm 4.1]{wehlau}).